Moving or Changing Your Company Name?

 - In Alberta and Ontario, renewals can be treated as new submissions at the reviewers discretion.
 If this happens, the entire original drawing and calculation package must be re-submitted for re-review.
-See ABSA notes below on how the name change will usually go.

 - Get the original jurisdiction that did the first registration on the original CRN to update the CRN using the above listed materials.

 - include a copy of the updated CRN from step 1 with the above listed materials and send it out to all other jurisdictions.

 The following clarification was received from ABSA regarding moving a company manufacturing fittings and vessels.

 1. If a fabricator changes the name of the company, what is involved with updating the paperwork at ABSA?

 - Fittings Name Change – A separate submission for each CRN consisting of a new AB-31 application form, a new QC certificate, two new Stat Decs and a cover letter explaining the name change.
 No drawings or calculations are required as they are already on file at ABSA.

 - Fittings Add a Factory – A separate submission for each CRN consisting of a new AB-31 application form, a new QC certificate, two new Stat Decs and a cover letter explaining the new manufacturing location.
 Please note that the supporting documents referenced by the original statutory declaration must remain identical for the new manufacturing location.

 - Vessels Name Change- A letter of explanation outlining the name change and listing all of the affected CRN numbers is all that is required.

 2. Can a company own a CRN on a fitting or vessel and have multiple fabricators manufacturer it for them?
 Assuming valid QC documentation and Statutory Declarations (if it is a fitting) for each fabricator.